If you want to know how to do a pull-up, consider this a place to start.

 Ticking off that first pull-up is a goal for many women.
 But it’s more than just that…

-…being able to move your own bodyweight is your basic human right.
+…being able to move your body better is empowering.

 And if you’re a woman, you can do a pull-up.
 Any trash mag, stupid ex-boyfriend, or internet trolls was dead wrong when they said females can’t.